redradman/ContagionRL/results/README.md

 2. A JSON file with detailed benchmark data
 3. Console output with summary statistics

+## Statistics

+The benchmark tools provide comprehensive statistics including:

+- **Mean Episode Length**: Average number of steps per episode
+- **Standard Deviation of Episode Length**: Variation in episode lengths
+- **Mean Reward (all steps)**: Average of individual reward values across all steps in all episodes
+- **Standard Deviation of Reward**: Variation in individual reward values
+- **Mean Cumulative Reward**: Average of cumulative reward values across the trajectory of episodes
+- **Standard Deviation of Cumulative Reward**: Variation in cumulative reward values
+- **Mean Final Reward**: Average of the final cumulative reward for each episode
+- **Standard Deviation of Final Reward**: Variation in final rewards

+All standard deviation calculations use the statistical formula (using n-1 denominator for sample standard deviation) rather than the population formula.

+### Understanding the Different Reward Statistics

+- **Mean Reward (all steps)**: This calculates the average of all individual step rewards.
+It tells you the typical reward received at any given step.
+- **Mean Cumulative Reward**: This calculates the average of all cumulative reward values over time.
+It represents the average trajectory of reward accumulation.
+- **Mean Final Reward**: This is the average of only the final cumulative reward from each episode, representing the typical total reward an agent receives by the end of an episode.

 ## Progress Tracking

 The benchmark script includes progress bars using `tqdm` to provide real-time feedback on the benchmarking process.
 This makes it easy to monitor: